splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

    Linux <automatic-discovery/discovery-linux>
    Windows <automatic-discovery/discovery-windows>

-Use automatic discovery and automatic instrumentation with the Splunk Distribution of the OpenTelemetry Collector to automatically collect metrics and traces.
+Use automatic discovery and configuration alongside automatic instrumentation with the Splunk Distribution of the OpenTelemetry Collector to automatically collect metrics and traces.

-Automatic discovery detects and collects signal data from third-party services, such as databases and web servers, whereas automatic instrumentation collects signal data from application language runtimes.
-Automatic discovery and automatic instrumentation together help you quickly get started with Splunk Application Performance Monitoring (APM) and Splunk Infrastructure Monitoring.
+Automatic discovery and configuration detects and collects signal data from third-party services, such as databases and web servers, whereas automatic instrumentation collects signal data from application language runtimes without having to modify the source application code.
+Together, automatic discovery and automatic instrumentation help you quickly get started with Splunk Application Performance Monitoring (APM) and Splunk Infrastructure Monitoring.
 To learn about automatic instrumentation, see :ref:`get-started-application`.

 The following diagram shows the process of using automatic discovery and automatic instrumentation to find data sources: